 The Rolex Submariner Hulk and Kermit, nicknames for Submariners with green bezel/green dial and green bezel/black dial Subs, respectively, are the obvious choices of green Rolexes, however, the Rolex Oyster Perpetual 41 with Rolex’s own famous green hue on the dial, is an equally good choice, and if you can find one at retail, is significantly less than the Submariners, yet currently trades at a higher percentage of markup than the current Submariner Kermit, which retails for $10,600.

 With a conservatively sized 41 mm x 12.65 mm stainless steel case, a stop-work declutch mechanism with an Equal Force Barrel, the latter was developed by Armin Strom’s team in-house, and a gorgeous handmade guilloché pattern on the Jungle Green dial, produced by Kari Voutilainen — you’re getting a lot of watch for the money.
 After all, many of the components are finished by hand, including anglage and polishing of the bridges.

 G-Steel GST-B400CD-1A3 “Kermit”

-With a 41.9 mm x 12.9 mm case, this is the slimmest G-Steel to date, and as reported in December 2021, this new limited edition with a fixed one-piece stainless steel bezel that features a green-colored IP plated brushed finish, and a black dial — it’s effectively the same colorway as Rolex’s discontinued “Kermit” Submariner.
+With a 41.9 mm x 12.9 mm case, this is the slimmest G-Steel to date, and as reported in December 2021, this new variation features a fixed one-piece stainless steel bezel that features a green-colored IP plated brushed finish, and a black dial — it’s effectively the same colorway as Rolex’s discontinued “Kermit” Submariner.

 Patek Philippe 5905 Flyback Chronograph Annual Calendar